asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 Everything replicated three times and stored locally, basically in chunk servers in the ext4 file system with in-place updates.
-So you have for each 64 megabytes of data, you have a 64 megabyte file and you write to that file on chunk servers basically to persist.
+You have for each 64 megabytes of data, you have a 64 megabyte file and you write to that file on chunk servers basically to persist.

 {% include timecode.html time="5:11" %}